Last Updated on 19.4.23 by Christian Mancier

 How to Deal with these Challenges

-At Gorvins our Family Business team are incredibly well equipped to help owners when it comes to the legal aspects of their company.
+At Gorvins our Family Business team are incredibly well-equipped to help owners when it comes to the legal aspects of their company.
 It’s always best to get ahead of the game and plan for the future; proactive rather than reactive will save you time, money and your mental state.

 Here are the ways you can address the two main family challenges:

 - For family dynamics and relations creating a partnership or shareholder agreement will define your relationships.
-Such important documentation can prevent disputes and arguments arising in the first place as business partners can consult these in order to resolve problems.
+Such important documentation can prevent disputes and arguments from arising in the first place as business partners can consult these in order to resolve problems.
 If things do start to turn sour without a shareholder agreement things can get terribly messy and very expensive, very quickly.
 Around a third of owners don’t believe that shareholder agreements are necessary, but I bet 100% will think they’re important after they’ve had a shareholder falling out.

 - To deal with the challenge of succession, the best way forward is to make a succession plan.
-A well-tailored succession plan will help to address issues related to both the ownership succession and management succession.
+A well-tailored succession plan will help to address issues related to both ownership succession and management succession.
 A lack of forward planning and vision is often the downfall of a family business.
 Our dedicated team will help you to think about your most important commercial and personal goals and subsequent business transition.
 No stone will be left unturned in what will be perhaps your most important business decision.